odanielaugusto/Ponderada_de_Testes/documentos/standards/GestaoConfiguracao.md

 - <a href="https://www.linkedin.com/in/joao-souza-campos/">João Victor de Souza Campos</a>
 - <a href="https://www.linkedin.com/in/lucas-brasil9/">Lucas Paiva Brasil</a>
 - <a href="https://www.linkedin.com/in/natalycunha/">Nataly de Souza Cunha</a>
-- <a href="https://www.linkedin.com/in/otavio-vasc/">Otávio Vasconcelos</a>
-- <a href="https://www.linkedin.com/in/thiagogomesalmeida/">Thiago Gomes de Almeida</a>

-- <a href="https://www.linkedin.com/in/anna-riciopo/">Anna Giulia Marques Riciopo</a>
-- <a href="https://www.linkedin.com/in/danielaraujogonncalves/">Daniel Augusto de Araujo Gonçalves</a>
-- <a href="https://www.linkedin.com/in/joao-souza-campos/">João Victor de Souza Campos</a>
-- <a href="https://www.linkedin.com/in/lucas-brasil9/">Lucas Paiva Brasil</a>
-- <a href="https://www.linkedin.com/in/natalycunha/">Nataly de Souza Cunha</a>
-- <a href="https://www.linkedin.com/in/otavio-vasc/">Otávio Vasconcelos</a>
+- <a href="https://www.linkedin.com/in/otavio-vasc/">Otávio de Carvalho Vasconcelos</a>
 - <a href="https://www.linkedin.com/in/thiagogomesalmeida/">Thiago Gomes de Almeida</a>